 This isn’t really that surprising.
 Thirty years ago, Michael Porter was working on a book to follow his “Competitive Strategy” and CEOs everywhere were agreeing that they must define their business strategy.
-But you wouldn’t have found any published strategy statements and most organizations would have struggled to articulate their strategy, even within the boardroom.
+But you wouldn’t have found any published strategy statements and most organisations would have struggled to articulate their strategy, even within the boardroom.

 Talent Management is the process of delivering answers to these questions, and so is focused on the ‘how.’
 Talent Management responds to the business strategy and is based on objectives and targets that are commonly the responsibility of HR.
-People Strategy informs the business strategy and starts with a vision of where the organization is going.
+People Strategy informs the business strategy and starts with a vision of where the organisation is going.
 For this reason it has to be owned by the line and supported by HR.

 Just as with corporate strategies, the People Strategy changes as the business develops and the key challenges evolve.
-Local businesses are unlikely to define their organizational culture.
+Local businesses are unlikely to define their organisational culture.
 It is often an extension of the founder principle leader’s own approach and values.
 But as a business expands its territory, so the span of control stretches and it becomes necessary to articulate the culture through standards and value statements.
 Overseas growth introduces new employees with potentially very different backgrounds and approaches.
-The People Strategy may need to find ways to impose the corporate culture to ensure that control is maintained by the original organization.
-When an organization becomes truly global it begins to embrace the different cultures and the People Strategy again shifts to one of inclusion.
+The People Strategy may need to find ways to impose the corporate culture to ensure that control is maintained by the original organisation.
+When an organisation becomes truly global it begins to embrace the different cultures and the People Strategy again shifts to one of inclusion.

-Creating a cohesive and robust People Strategy is a complex process; there is no single right way to do it as each and every organization has a unique strategy, capability set, structure and culture – all of which play a role in shaping the most appropriate strategy for the company.
+Creating a cohesive and robust People Strategy is a complex process; there is no single right way to do it as each and every organisation has a unique strategy, capability set, structure and culture – all of which play a role in shaping the most appropriate strategy for the company.
 What is clear is that HR cannot have these discussions in seclusion.
 The Leadership Team must be fully engaged in the process and must own the outcome.

 The following considerations are taken into account when devising a People Strategy:

-These are set out as the outcomes that the organization is trying to achieve in the next year.
+These are set out as the outcomes that the organisation is trying to achieve in the next year.
 These are stated in a way that allows them to be measured and therefore as to how well they have been achieved.

 What strategic direction is the company following which will ensure the objectives are achieved?